 |Just what I was looking for.
 Nice fitted pants, exactly matched seam to color contrast with other pants I own.
 Highly recommended and also very happy!||The package received was blank and has no barcode.
 A waste of time and money.|

 The NN model chosen by the authors is a multiplicative LSTM, presented by Krause et al. (2016), mainly because they observed that it converged faster than normal LSTMs for the hyperparameter settings they were exploring.
 It has 4,096 units and was trained on a corpus of 82 million Amazon reviews.

 Why the trained model captures in such a precise way the notion of sentiment is still an open and fascinating question.
 Meanwhile, you can try to train you own model and experiment with it.
 If you have time and GPUs available, of course: the training of this particular model took one month to the authors of the work, across four NVIDIA Pascal GPUs.

 Whether to know what people say about your business’s brand, to analyze the impact of marketing campaigns or to gauge the global feeling about Hillary Clinton and Donald Trump during the last campaign, sentiment analysis in Twitter is a very powerful tool.

 Sentiment analysis in Twitter has drawn a lot of attention from researchers in NLP, but also in political and social sciences.
 That is why since 2013, SemEval proposes a specific task.

-This year, a total of 48 teams participated in the evaluation, which shows how much interest it generates.
+In 2017, a total of 48 teams participated in the evaluation, which shows how much interest it generates.
 To give you an idea of what exactly SemEval evaluates in the case of Twitter, let’s take a look at the five subtasks proposed this year.